bbc/theano-bpr/README.md

 and tag recommendation.

-This library uses [Theano](http://deeplearning.net/software/theano/) and can therefore run on a [GPU through CUDA](http://deeplearning.net/software/theano/tutorial/using_gpu.html) or on the CPU.
-In the latter case we recommend using [OpenBlas](http://www.openblas.net).
+This library uses [Theano](http://deeplearning.net/software/theano/) and can therefore run on a [GPU through CUDA](http://deeplearning.net/software/theano/tutorial/using_gpu.html) or on the CPU, for which you'll need a working BLAS.
+We recommend using [OpenBlas](http://www.openblas.net).

 Installation
 ------------